Champions League 2021/22: Which teams qualified and who will play in Europa & Conference League?

-Teams who drop out of the Champions League qualification process will fall into the Europa League system.
+Teams who drop out of the Champions League qualification process fell into the Europa League system.

-The 12 confirmed group teams will be joined by the six clubs who lose in the Champions League play-off round.
+The 12 confirmed group teams will be joined by the six clubs who lost in the Champions League play-off round.
 They are Monaco, PSV, Brondby, Ferencvaros, Ludogorets and Dinamo Zagreb.

-Four more from the UCL process will also enter the group stages, teams from the league path who lost in the third qualifying round.
+Four more from the UCL process also entered the group stages, teams from the league path who lost in the third qualifying round.
 Those sides are Midtjylland, Spartak Moscow, Genk and Sparta Prague.

-The final 10 spots are filled by those who progress through Europa League qualifying.
+The final 10 spots were filled by those who progressed through Europa League qualifying.